Free markets work; free trade only benefits tyrants

 For consumers, free trade makes imports cheaper but at the cost of our long-term security.
 Moreover, it gives despots a competitive advantage because people without rights are cheaper to employ and easier to exploit.

-The captive populations also benefit.
+Struggling democracies would be the first to benefit, but the real winners could be the captive populations.
 Longer term, global trade may incentivise democracy and human rights instead of entrenching despotic power.
 Near term, captive populations benefit from any switch to domestic demand, given their despot’s need to replace lost export markets to extract any value from their work.

 The only real winners from free trade are the tyrants.